 For a member who does not currently have a prescription for a weight loss medication, six (6) months of pre-therapy, which will include lab intake and core lifestyle and nutrition counseling and education, and alternative drug coaching will be required before beginning a weight loss medication.
 For a member with a new prescription for a weight loss medication, three (3) months of pre-therapy will be required in order for the member to receive coverage for that medication.
 After the pre-therapy requirement for a newly prescribed weight loss medication has been completed, the member will be required to continue co-therapy, which includes engagement with a clinician and continued monitoring of the success of the weight loss medication.
 For a member with an accepted prior authorization in place for a weight loss medication before the start of the pilot program, that prior authorization will continue to be valid up until the earlier of the time of expiration of such prior authorization, or January 1, 2024.
 Before the earlier of the expiration of the current prior authorization or January 1, 2024, the member will be required to enroll in the pilot program and engage in co-therapy in order to continue coverage of that weight loss medication.
 CVS will notify a member with a prior authorization for a medication subject to the program, so that the member may enroll in the pilot program to continue that medication coverage.
 Participation in the pilot program will continue for up to twelve (12) months for an enrolled member.
+NOTE: This Pilot program is subject to a possible termination for new participants during the plan year 2024.

 The failure to enroll or meet minimum engagement and weight loss requirements in the CVS Weight Management program will result in denial or termination of coverage of certain weight loss medications.
-Members with questions about the program are encouraged to call 1-800-706-9317 or visit CVS Weight Management, at www.cvsweightcoach.com.
+Members with questions about the program are encouraged to call 1-800-706-9317 or visit CVS Weight Management, at info.cvsweightcoach.com